Power and Freedom in Mechanisms: Assignment problems

+Finally, the same holds for any $i>1$ in relation to subsequent agents $j>i$ -- simply consider the reduced problem where agents $1,...,i-1$ have been removed together with the objects they chose and relabel the remaining agents. \end{proof}

-In fact, Bi-polar Serial Dictatorships are the only Hierarchical Exchange Rules where no agent has a greater influence on the outcome of any other agent. \begin{theorem} Consider a hierarchical exchange rule $\phi$.
-The following statements are equivalent: \begin{enumerate} \item For all preference profiles $R\in \mathcal{R}$ and all $i,j\in N$, we have $\Delta_{i|j}^\phi(R_{-i}) \leq2$. \item $\phi$ is a Bi-polar Serial Dictatorship. \end{enumerate} \end{theorem}
+In fact, Bi-polar Serial Dictatorships are the only efficient and strategy-proof rules where no agent has a greater influence on the outcome of any other agent. \begin{theorem} Consider an efficient and group-strategy-proof assignment rule $\phi$.
+The following statements are equivalent: \begin{enumerate} \item For all preference profiles $R\in \mathcal{R}$ and all $i,j\in N$, we have $|\mathcal{M}_{i|j}^\phi(R_{-i})| \leq2$. \item $\phi$ is a Bi-polar Serial Dictatorship. \end{enumerate} \end{theorem}

 The theorem is proven in Appendix~\ref{appendix:proof-bipolar-SD-char}.
 While the direction $(2) \Rightarrow (1)$ derives from lemma~\ref{lemma:SD-power}, the other direction proceeds as follows.
-We consider a hierarchical exchange mechanism such that $\forall i, j, \Delta_{i|j} \leq 2$ and assume it is not a Bipolar SD, so that it satisfies at least one of the following properties at some submatching: (i) more than two agents own objects, or (ii) there are two owners, as well as two owners at some further reachable submatching, or (iii) there is one owner, but two owners at some further reachable submatching, or (iv) there are at most owners, but their preferences can influence the order at which further agents become owners.
-We then derive a contradiction for each of these cases.
+We consider a TC-mechanism with an associated control right structure that implements $\phi$ and show that the constraint on bilateral power implies that there is no submatching where more than two agents can control objects (claim 1) and that we can assume, w.l.o.g. that neiter of them is a broker (claim 2).
+We then consider the case that there is one owner initially to show that at the next submatching there needs to be a single owner (claim 4) and that the preferences of the initial owner do not affect the order of inheritance among subsequent owners (claim 5).
+We then show the analogue for the remaining case of two initial owners.